howard-community-college/ENES247_TRUC/lab1-mux/README.md

 *Describe the success of the verilog standard.*

-*Do you think the IEEE, the largest, international, engineering standards organization, lays down law that Engineers world wide have to follow?*
+*Do you think the IEEE, the largest, international, engineering standards organization, lays down law that Engineers world wide have to follow?*  **Yes, maybe**

-*Are engineers involved with precise, universally known best practice that hasn't changed for over 100 years or are technicians?*
+*Are engineers involved with precise, universally known best practice that hasn't changed for over 100 years or are technicians?*  **Yes**

-*Why are there all these different ways of implementing a mux in verilog when vivado turns them all into the same thing .. a LUT?*
+*Why are there all these different ways of implementing a mux in verilog when vivado turns them all into the same thing .. a LUT?* **This has the answer contain in the question**

-*If there is one good, true way of implementing a mux in verilog, why not just teach/learn that?*
+*If there is one good, true way of implementing a mux in verilog, why not just teach/learn that?* **Because everything need to improve, we should not use the same method over and over again**

-*Given the chaos of the verilog standard, does this excite you as an engineer with visions of an opportunity?
-Does it give you visions of a job reducing the chaos, unexplored cracks where there are possible significant improvements in productivity, possible unknown territory that the standard hasn't addressed?
-Or does it depress you?*
+*Given the chaos of the verilog standard, does this excite you as an engineer with visions of an opportunity? **Yes** Does it give you visions of a job reducing the chaos, unexplored cracks where there are possible significant improvements in productivity, possible unknown territory that the standard hasn't addressed? **Yes somehow** Or does it depress you?* **No**

-*What does chaos feel like?*
+*What does chaos feel like?* **The chaos feel like push me to discovery and figure out the problem of the project as soon as possible, sometime I feel like I dream about my project because I havent done it**

 *Describe the tremendous advantages a fresh young mind has when confronted with chaos.*